brombal/stylix-docs/markdown/media-queries.md

 You can nest media queries anywhere within a style object, just like other selectors.
 Styles will be applied to the current selector, but only for the given media query.

-This technique is straightforward, but is also verbose and might become cumbersome for a responsive app that needs to consistently handle different screen sizes.
+This technique is straightforward, but it is also fairly verbose and might become cumbersome for a responsive app that needs to consistently handle different screen sizes.
 Instead, Stylix provides a unique feature that makes it a breeze to add styles according to a set of media queries, such as desktop/tablet/mobile breakpoints.

 ## Media query arrays

 Stylix allows you to predefine a set of media queries that your app can easily reference.
-By providing an array of media queries to the `<StylixProvider>` element's `media` prop, you can then also use an array of values in any style prop to define the styles to use for each corresponding media query.
+By providing an array of media queries to the `<StylixProvider>` element's `media` prop, you can then use an array of values in any style prop to define the styles to use for each corresponding media query.
 Each value in the array will only be applied to the matching media query in the `media` prop array.

 ```tsx-render
 <StylixProvider